The Morris Museum offers studio art programs for all to enjoy!

 - Instructors will accompany students to the entrance pavilion for pickup.
 Guardians are to arrive 5-10 minutes prior to the course’s scheduled end time.

-- The guardian must alert the instructor and Studio Coordinator in advance for early pick-ups and if the child is being picked up by someone other than the drop-off guardian.
+- The guardian must alert the instructor and Studio Coordinator in advance for early pick-ups or if the child is being picked up by someone other than the drop-off guardian.

 CALL FOR INSTRUCTORS